 Active recall is the process of trying to remember the answer before you see it.
 When reviewing your flashcards, look at the word and force yourself to state the definition and an example sentence before flipping the card over.

 This simple act of retrieval is what builds strong memory pathways.
-An app like Flashi is built around this principle, using AI to show you words at the right time for review, making your practice sessions quick and efficient.
-Its daily “Word of the Day” also provides a perfect, low-effort way to learn and practice one new term daily.
+An app like Flashi is built around this principle, using a spaced repetition system to show you words at the right time for review, making your practice sessions quick and efficient.
+Its daily "Word of the Day" also provides a perfect, low-effort way to learn and practice one new term daily.

 Your New Vocabulary Workflow